driskell/log-courier/docs/log-carver/actions/SetField.md

 ### `value`

-Pattern String.
+Expression.
 Required

-The value to set.
-[Pattern strings](../Configuration.md#pattern-string) are supported to allow the use of existing fields to build new ones.
+The value to set using an [Expression](../Configuration.md#expression).